All Posts By

 The Standardized Field Sobriety Tests are Not Designed for You to Pass

-• The Eye Test (HGN) – this test requires the officer to use specific precision in the field which results in mistakes often being made.
+• The Eye Test (HGN) – this test requires the officer to be precise with his stimulus device in the field and they often make mistakes in distance and degree.
 Further, even with updated body worn camera technology, the video rarely shows what the officer claims to observe in the eyes.
-So we are usually left with officer testimony alone;
+So we are usually left with officer testimony alone (and juries generally do not trust the “eye test”);

-• The Walk and Turn test – this test is difficult (even for sober people) because it requires the person to take challenging heel to toe steps on an imaginary line in all conditions and officers never take into account the person’s stress level, the weather conditions, footwear, fatigue from a long day, etc.; and
+• The Walk and Turn test – this test is difficult (even for completely sober people – try it yourself sometime) because it requires the person to take challenging heel to toe steps on an imaginary line in all conditions and officers never take into account the person’s stress level, the weather/wind conditions, footwear, fatigue from a long day, etc.; and

 • The One Leg Stand – this test is also difficult.
 It requires you to balance on one foot for 30 FULL seconds.
-TAKE NOTE – if the person puts their foot down at 27 seconds it is a strike against them!
+TAKE NOTE – if the person puts their foot down at 27 seconds it is a strike against them and the officer will use this as evidence that they are indeed intoxicated.

 Throughout the years, the tests have been debunked and challenged by experts as unreliable, but the courts are still allowing them as proof of intoxication (they are claimed to be used as evidence of the loss of mental or physical faculties).
 In short, these tests exist for the officer to build a case against you in court and we feel ultimately set you up to fail.
 So what benefit is there for a driver who is suspected of DWI to take the tests if they don’t have to?